xbetik/visualization-search-algorithms/README.rst

 Introduction
 ------------
 This application help with generating interactive visualizations of various tree search algorithms for CSP problem.
+The application is mainly used from web browser on website reffered below, but you can download the files and execute it locally with commands described below.

 Application website reference
 ----------